 9. A sign for programs, if having them

-If you’re planning on using ceremony programs, a sign telling guests to “take one” is surprisingly easy to print or buy; it will draw attention to programs so guests will actually take one.
+If you’re using wedding programs, a sign telling guests to “take one” is surprisingly easy to print or buy; it will draw attention to programs so guests will actually take one.
 If you’re having ushers pass out programs to guests, you can skip this (and the basket shown next).
 Sign by Paper Butik Prints.

 10. And a basket to put them in

 A nice programs basket is often overlooked on wedding decorations list, probably because you’re thinking, geez, it’s just a basket.
 It’s helpful to have one so everything is kept in one place.
 Buy a basket you won’t hate using later, i.e. one that’s not overly wedding-y.
 This is a personal favorite and does the trick UNDER $7.
 Obviously, you’ll need to pick one that is big enough for your programs, but this is a small one for tiny booklet-style programs.
 By Phuchema.

 If you’re skipping programs altogether, that’s totally OK – but one thing guests like to know is who’s who in your wedding party.
 (Related Read: 7 Things TO Include In Wedding Programs) As such, we found this custom wedding party portrait to be a totally fun addition to our wedding decorations list so we couldn’t help but add it in.
 By Unearthed Paper Co.